OptimalMatch/localPDub/README.md

 ## Contributing

 This project is in early development.
-Contributions welcome!
+Contributions are welcome!
+Please feel free to submit pull requests, report bugs, or suggest features.

 ## License

-[To be determined]
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer